easysoftware/developer-portal-devs/docs/Others/FAQ.md

-# FAQ
+# FAQs

-*In this article we try to explain the most common questions...*
+*In this article we try to explain the most frequently asked questions*

 ---
 **TODO: Rozřadit do funkčních bloků, udělat osnovu všech otázek...**